datatheorem/TrustKit/docs/getting-started.md

 ### Adding TrustKit as a Dependency - Dynamic Linking

-If CocoaPods can't be used and for Apps targeting iOS 8+, macOS, or tvOS, TrustKit can be dynamically linked.
+If CocoaPods can't be used and for Apps targeting iOS 8+, macOS, tvOS or watchOS, TrustKit can be dynamically linked.

 1. Drag and drop the TrustKit Xcode project file in your project: